 You are constantly moving the part trying to line up the area you need to apply pressure to.
 It’s nearly impossible to bring the part to the work head and hit your mark every time.
 What if you could bring the work head to the part instead?

-With a movable frame press you can do just that!
+With a movable frame press, you can do just that!
 Load your part safely from any side or down from above, move the frame to the location you need to press, then move the work head to zero in on the precise area you need to contact.
-From here out it’s gravy you get the work done easily and safely.
+From here out, it’s easy to get the work done safely and efficiently.

 The Air Operated Hydraulic Press

-You will receive the same pressing power as an electric press but without the mess of electrical hook-ups.
+You will receive the same pressing power as an electric press but without the hassle of electrical hookups.
 These presses are offered in 25-200 ton capacities.

 Double Acting Hydraulic Press

-Many companies purchase a hydraulic press for an application that requires a fixture or die be mounted on the piston.
-Often times, they make the mistake of getting a single acting press for this type of application.
+Many companies purchase a hydraulic press for an application that requires a fixture or die to be mounted on the piston.
+Often, they make the mistake of getting a single-acting press for this type of application.

 The Manual Hydraulic Press

 Say you have a submarine and aboard you have a small machine shop.
-Above and beyond the basic repair tools, you probably need a press.
-Power is at a premium and floor space is not something you have a lot of.
+Beyond basic repair tools, you probably need a press.
+Power is at a premium and floor space is limited.
 What do you do?

-A Dake manual H-frame press will offer an easy solution to your problem.
-No power is necessary and you won’t lose durability or pressing power.
+A Dake manual H-frame press offers an easy solution.
+No power is necessary, and you won’t lose durability or pressing power.

-Even if you don’t have a submarine, a Dake H-frame press can do hundreds of applications just about anywhere at any time.
+Even without a submarine, a Dake H-frame press can handle hundreds of applications just about anywhere, anytime.

 If you want to learn more, please visit our website Hydraulic press types.